The Development of Flowers in Dalat

 Dalat hydrangea flowers:

 is grown in many places in Da Lat, especially in private gardens, at offices and in parks.
 The flower has been associated with an old Roman story.
-Selon la légende, in southern Europe, a beautiful Roman princess had reached marital age.
+According to legend, in southern Europe, a beautiful Roman princess had reached marital age.
 But she rejected all the proposals from the most noble and wealthy men.
-Un jour, while she was making an excursion outside the town, she saw a general being cheered by a crowd.
+One day, while she was making an excursion outside the town, she saw a general being cheered by a crowd.
 She threw the flower she was holding in her hand, and it landed on the general.
 That’s how she selected her husband.
 The flower is shaped like a ball.
 Its four colors change with each cycle of growth.
 When it first appears, the flower is white.
 Then it changes into light green, then dark green and finally purple.

 Dalat gladiolus flowers: